If the unfortunate should happen and you are involved in a motor accident, it can be a stressful and very unpleasant time.

 Names of any witnesses or police officers at the scene

-List of damage to vehicles and description of any injuries sustained by pedestrians, drivers and passengers.
+List any damage to vehicles and describe any injuries sustained by pedestrians, drivers and passengers.

-If you can, take photographs of the accident and any damage to use as evidence.
+If you can, take photographs of the accident and any damage to potentially utilise as evidence.

 Read more: The Motor Claims Process Explained